Truncated modules and linear presentations of vector bundles: Construction of special linear presentation of vector bundles

 \subsection{Linear monads and instanton bundles}

 Mathematical instanton bundles were first introduced in \cite{OS} as rank $2m$ bundles on $\PP^{2m+1}$ satisfying certain cohomological conditions.
 They generalize particular rank 2 bundles on $\PP^3$ whose study was motivated by problems from physics, see \cite{adhm}.
-They can also be defined as cohomology of a linear monad; in our work we consider an even more general definition, in the spirit of \cite{jardim_instantons}.
-First, recall that a \emph{monad} (on $\PP^n$) is a complex:
+They can also be defined as cohomology of a linear monad.
+Here we consider a definition in the spirit of \cite{jardim_instantons}.
+Define a \emph{monad} (on $\PP^n$) as a three-term complex of vector bundles $A$ $B$, $C$ on $\PP^n$: